gdela/socomo/readme.md

 java -jar socomo-standalone.jar -d path/to/your.jar
 ```

-Either of the above commands will generate the `socomo.html` file and open it in the browser.
+Either of the above commands generates the `socomo.html` file and opens it in the browser.
 You'll be presented with an interactive visualization of the structure of the code.

 To track changes to the composition commit the `socomo.html` file to your source code repository
 and add [socomo maven plugin](#maven-plugin) to your project.
 Whenever composition changes
-the build plugin will update this human-readable file, so you'll have a history of changes
+the build plugin updates this human-readable file, so you'll have a history of changes
 in the most convenient place - in your source code repository.

 ## How to Read Diagrams